-Elders' Corporate Governance Framework continues a 175 year legacy of professionalism
+Elders' Corporate Governance Framework continues over 180 years legacy of professionalism

 The Board and management team of Elders are committed to meeting the highest standards of corporate governance, business integrity and professionalism, with due regard to the interests of all stakeholders.